LoweryCS/Resume_Builder/README.md

 # Resume_Builder
 Website that uses JavaScript to create a resume template from user input which is then displayed in a new window.

--All user input will be formatted and styled in a separate browser window.
+-All user input will be formatted and styled in a separate browser window using a javascript file.

 -All fields must be filled in order to proceed.